8806667653/instruct-lite/README.md

 # Instruct-Lite

-A lightweight framework for instruction tuning and working with Large Language Models (LLMs).
+A lightweight model for instruction tuning and working with Large Language Models (LLMs).

 ## Overview